Owe-Pay/OPBot/README.md

 #### User Setup

-   1.Start a private conversation with our bot (@OwePay_bot)
+   1. Start a private conversation with our bot (@OwePay_bot)

-   2.Send the /start command
+   2. Send the /start command

-   3.Click on ‘Register’ to get registered in our database
+   3. Click on ‘Register’ to get registered in our database

 #### Group Setup

-   1.Add the bot (@OwePay_bot) to the group
+   1. Add the bot (@OwePay_bot) to the group

-   2.Send the /start@OwePay_bot command
+   2. Send the /start@OwePay_bot command

-   3.Click on ‘Register’ to get your group registered in our database
+   3. Click on ‘Register’ to get your group registered in our database

-   4.Start splitting!
+   4. Start splitting!

 #### Splitting bills among

-   1.Begin your message with the following: @OwePay_bot and an inline message asking you to key in the amount to be split should appear
+   1. Begin your message with the following: @OwePay_bot and an inline message asking you to key in the amount to be split should appear

-   2.Key in the amount to be split (currently, only $ is supported) and two popups will appear above the textbox asking you to choose whether you wish to split the bill evenly among everyone or among some people
+   2. Key in the amount to be split (currently, only $ is supported) and two popups will appear above the textbox asking you to choose whether you wish to split the bill evenly among everyone or among some people

-   3.Selecting the ‘split among everyone’ option will cause a message to be sent in the group by you detailing the amount to be split and that everyone is partaking
+   3. Selecting the ‘split among everyone’ option will cause a message to be sent in the group by you detailing the amount to be split and that everyone is partaking

-   4.The bot will now prompt you to send in a name for the bill
+   4. The bot will now prompt you to send in a name for the bill

-   5.The next message you send will be registered as the bill’s name
+   5. The next message you send will be registered as the bill’s name

-   6.The bot will finally send a message to the group with the total amount, amount to be paid by each person, and a list of people who have yet to pay and below this message will be a clickable button ‘I paid!’
+   6. The bot will finally send a message to the group with the total amount, amount to be paid by each person, and a list of people who have yet to pay and below this message will be a clickable button ‘I paid!’

-   7.Other users can click the ‘I paid!’ button in step 6 in order to remove their name from the list.
+   7. Other users can click the ‘I paid!’ button in step 6 in order to remove their name from the list.

 #### Getting Help in a Group

-   1.Send the /help@OwePay_bot command
+   1. Send the /help@OwePay_bot command

-   2.The bot will send a list of commands that you can use with our bot as well as detailed instructions on how to use the bot
+   2. The bot will send a list of commands that you can use with our bot as well as detailed instructions on how to use the bot

 #### Getting Help via Private message

-   1.Send the /help command
+   1. Send the /help command

-   2.The bot will send a list of commands that you can use with our bot as well as detailed instructions on how to use the bot
+   2. The bot will send a list of commands that you can use with our bot as well as detailed instructions on how to use the bot

-   3.To document your work, please start creating a user guide and a developer guide.
+   3. To document your work, please start creating a user guide and a developer guide.

 # Developer Guide